Peter Doyle (transit worker): Biography

 Peter George Doyle was born in early June 1843 in Ireland to Peter George Doyle, a blacksmith, and Catherine Nash Doyle, the sixth of nine children.
 He was baptized on June 16, 1843, in Limerick.
 (Note: Doyle would later give his birth year as 1847 and Whitman himself thought June 3, 1845.)
 He moved with members of his family to Alexandria, Virginia, in 1853, travelling through Baltimore which they reached on May 10.
 Doyle was not well educated.
-He grew to be around 5 feet and 8 inches tall.
+He grew to be around 5 ft 8 in tall.
 Doyle's niece described him as "a homosexual".

-Somewhere between 1856 and 1859 the Doyles moved to Richmond, Virginia, where Peter Sr. found employment at the Tredegar Iron Works.
+Somewhere between 1856 and 1859, the Doyles moved to Richmond, Virginia, where Peter Sr. found employment at the Tredegar Iron Works.
 When the American Civil War broke out, Doyle enlisted in the Confederate States Army on April 25, 1861.
 He fought in several engagements of the war, including the Battle of Antietam, where he was wounded and he was discharged on November 7, 1862.
 He likely re-joined the army for a time in 1863 before deserting and fleeing North, where he was placed in a prison near Old Capitol Prison in April 1863.
 He was released on May 11 and began working at the Washington Navy Yard in Washington, D.C., holding a position there until 1865.
 After the war ended, he lived in Washington, D.C., and worked as a streetcar conductor for the Washington and Georgetown Railroad Company.

 Doyle was an eyewitness to the assassination of Abraham Lincoln at Ford's Theatre on April 14, 1865.
 Whitman later drew on Doyle's account of his experience.